Abbey Church, Nykøbing Falster: Architecture and fittings

 The church consists of a nave with a three-sided east gable, a tower on the north side and a cloister (now part of an aisle inside the church), along the south side, all built in red brick in the Late Gothic style.
 Apart from the church, only the west wing and a small part of the north wing of the abbey have been preserved.
 The west wing was built over several periods.
 The part next to the church is the oldest, possibly the first part of the abbey to be built, and certainly older than the church.
 This explains why the adjacent church windows are of different sizes and more profiled than those in the rest of the church.
 The church's long eastern section was constructed over two periods.
 From its style, which is similar to that of the east gable, it can be seen that the west gable was constructed at a later stage.
 The tower was built over three periods, the cloister over four periods.
 The style of architecture indicates all the basic construction work was completed by about 1500.
 The tower was heightened in 1766 and topped with today's onion spire.
-There are three bells from the 1470s, 1493 and 1634.
+There are three bells in the tower.
+The oldest bell was cast in 1477? by Johannes Nicolai.
+The next one was cast in 1493 by Anonym.
+The newest bell was cast in 1634 by Michel Westphal.
+There are a bell from the 14th century cast by Magister Gherard in a niche in the north gable of the west wing.
 The carillon of 26 bells from 1969 comes from Petit & Fritsen in the Netherlands.